 Born: 1954Special Achievements:

 Sharan was educated at the University of New South Wales.
-After teaching for some years, Sharan took a more active role in her union, the Teachers Federation.
+After teaching for some years, she took a more active role in the Teachers Federation.
 She became Vice-President and then Federal President of the Australian Education Union in 1996-7.